Why Schaeffler keeps showing up in humanoid robotics

 In China, a March 2026 partnership with Leju Robotics targets factory inspection, equipment operation, logistics, and human-robot collaboration.
 This is not an isolated deal; Schaeffler’s internal strategy previously designated Taicang as a humanoid ecosystem platform for Chinese R&D and industrial cooperation.

 Alongside external partnerships, Schaeffler is developing its own hardware portfolio encompassing e-motors, bearings, sensors, and smart actuators.
-At CES 2026, it debuted a humanoid-specific planetary gear actuator and recently won the Hermes Award for its integrated platform.
+Their integrated actuator platform for humanoids recently won the Hermes Award at Hannover Messe.
 Internal strategy decks confirm 32 sample orders and 1 serial order for humanoid components.

 They are building their own hardware for a category they are buying into, while simultaneously equipping the factory lines that will manufacture them for a target deployment across 100 global production plants by 2030.